SalvadorSG/Bomberyang/README.md

  + ### _Installation_

- To clone the project, just run the these commands:
+ To clone and work with the project, just run the these commands:

  1. Clone the project